When an employer requires an AccessNI check

 Find out more about information disclosed on your certificate.

 If you think there’s information on your certificate that shouldn’t be there or is incorrect, you can raise a dispute with AccessNI.

 If you lose or damage your disclosure certificate, you can ask AccessNI to reprint it for you, as long it is within 90 days of the certificate being issued.
 A reprint is free.

 If 90 days have passed, you will need a fresh criminal history check for a new disclosure certificate.
 You or your employer will need to pay for the second check.

 Asking police for criminal records

-If you're already an employee or you're applying for a job, the employer cannot ask you to request your criminal history directly from the police.
+If you're already an employee or you're applying for a job, the employer mustn't ask you to get your criminal history from the police.
 It is an offence for an employer to do this.

 If employers need to check criminal history information, they must use AccessNI.